-WASHINGTON, D.C. – U.S. Rep. John Katko (NY-24) today released the following statement regarding the current healthcare legislation before the House:
+WASHINGTON, D.C. — Following his vote today for the Democrat rules package, U.S. Rep. John Katko (NY-24) released the following statement:

-SYRACUSE, NEW YORK – U.S. Rep. John Katko (NY-24) today announced that he will host a public forum next week focused on combating heroin and synthetic drug abuse.
-The event will be held Thursday, March 23 at 6:30 p.m. at Oswego City Hall in the Common Council Chambers.
+SYRACUSE, NEW YORK – U.S. Rep. John Katko (NY-24) today announced that he will host a public forum this month focused on assisting veterans in Wayne County.
+The event will be held Wednesday, August 22 at 6:30 p.m. in the community room at the Wayne County Public Safety Building.

 Like past community forums, Rep. Katko will be joined for the event by a panel of local experts to help answer questions and foster an informative discussion.